Riddle: a GDPR compliant quiz maker (General Data Protection Regulation)

 You’ll have two options – and we highly, highly recommend option B!

-- Option A: Storing data on our servers (not recommended)
+- Option A: Storing data on our servers in Germany.

 - Want to download quiz data and leads with a CSV or XLS file?

 - No problem – however, this means your data will be on our servers but in a “walled garden” in your own account.
 Only you control who has access to this data.
 If you need the Riddle support to access your account to help you with problems, we will be offering a Data Processing Agreement for this particular purpose that you can sign, prior to giving us access.
 To be compliant with GPPR, you should add a message to your form, informing the users where you are storing their data.
 We provide you with the technical means to add this message, but we leave it up to you to display it or not.

 - Option B: Store leads and data on your systems